SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 ## Data

-The data are in the data file.
+The data is in the data file.

 - **urls.json** is the Youtube and Geoguessr urls of the [Play Along] playlist.
 - **full_data.jsonl** is the raw retrieved data of images (path), transcripts, and locations.